fjfuente77/fjfuente77/README.md

 ### Hi there 👋

 Hi!
-My name is Francisco Fuentes and i'm a Software Engineer.
-I'm from Chile an i live in Santiago.
+My name is Francisco Fuentes and I'm an SRE engineer.
+I'm from Chile and I live in Santiago.

 I like nature and videogames.

 ### Skills

-- I'm a Wizard.
-I work of SRE/Devops.
+- I work of SRE/Devops.
 - I like automate complex processes with arcane languages like Python or Bash.
 - I manage many software tools like Kubernetes, AWS or Jenkins where the magic come true.